OneCDOnly/sherpa/README.md

 ---
 ## Notes

+* Deluge is available in two parts: a server daemon, and a web UI.
+You can install either or both.
+Both are needed if you don't already have a Deluge daemon running.

+* The default login password for **Deluge-web** is 'deluge'.

-Supports application configuration-only backup and restore via the 'backup' and 'restore' arguments.
+* Supports application configuration-only backup and restore via the 'backup' and 'restore' arguments.
 This can be scripted via cron to create a regular backup of each app.

 QPKG (configuration-only) backups will be stored in a new hidden directory located under your default userdata volume called [.qpkg_config_backup/].
 Hopefully, QNAP won't mess with this location (I'm looking at you Malware Remover).